Salaj-Subedi/Library-management-using-python/README.md

-here is a simple Python program that I created for my 1st year assignment it reads the books stored in word file displays inputs the users choice to burrow or return books and alters the database accordingly. it is fully functional program that is userinterractive
+here is a simple Python program that I created for my 1st year assignment it reads the books stored in word file displays inputs the users choice to burrow or return books and alters the database accordingly. it is fully functional program that is userinterractive here are also a few python programs I had to complete for my annual exams